 Cook the bacon: While the potatoes are boiling, cook 4 oz. of bacon in a skillet over medium heat until the bacon is brown and crispy.
 Remove the cooked bacon from the skillet.
 Leave the bacon fat in the skillet as it will be used to cook the onions and make the dressing.

-Sauté the onion: Add one diced yellow onion to the skillet with the bacon fat.
-Continue to cook over medium heat until the onions are soft and translucent.
-The moisture from the onions should dissolve all the browned bits of flavor stuck to the bottom of the skillet from the bacon.
+Sauté the onion: Add 1 diced yellow onion to the skillet with the bacon fat.
+Cook over medium heat until the onion softens, turns translucent, and starts to smell sweet and savory.
+As the onion releases moisture, it’ll loosen the browned bacon bits from the bottom of the skillet, which adds even more smoky flavor to the dressing.

-Make the dressing: Once the onions are soft, reduce the heat in the skillet to low and add 1 Tbsp grainy mustard, 1 Tbsp sugar, ½ tsp salt, ¼ tsp freshly cracked pepper, and ⅓ cup apple cider vinegar.
+Make the dressing: Once the onion is soft, reduce the heat to low and add 1 Tbsp grainy mustard, 1 Tbsp sugar, ½ tsp salt, ¼ tsp freshly cracked pepper, and ⅓ cup apple cider vinegar.

 Slice the potatoes: Once the potatoes are tender, drain them in a colander and let them cool for just a few minutes or until they are cool enough to handle.
-Slice the potatoes into 1/4-inch thick half-moons.
+You still want them warm so they can soak up the dressing.
+Slice the potatoes into ¼-inch thick half-moons.

 Add to the dressing: Roughly chop the cooked bacon and ¼ cup of fresh parsley.
 Add the sliced potatoes, bacon, and parsley to the skillet with the dressing.